 The evening begins with a Mini Expo where visitors meet regional producers and artists, and may sample their fares and make purchases.
 From here, guests move into the magnificently presented shearing shed, complete with hand-crafted candelabras, candlelit chandeliers, art, wildflowers and baby grand piano.
 The large Nenke family welcome guests and make them feel as if they are joining the family for dinner, treating them to a multiple course meal in a unique setting.
 Guests are welcome to camp the night on the property and enjoy bacon and farm fresh eggs and milk for breakfast the next morning.

-On Saturday 10 October 2015, the Nenke family will host their eleventh Cambinata Extravaganza.
+On Saturday 8 October 2016, the Nenke family will host their twelfth Cambinata Extravaganza.
 The event is held in the shearing shed on the century old farm.
 This is no ordinary shearing shed, however, and no ordinary event.
 The venue is described by Journalist Jane Cornes as 'a cross between the enchantment of Aladdin's cave and Crocodile Dundee'.
 Vintage artefacts hang from the rafters complemented by hand crafted candelabras and candlelit chandeliers.
 Combined with our grand piano, our guests really do experience the 'wow factor!'

 The evening is preceded by a mini expo where diners can meet and purchase from the regional producers of the fabulous foods and wines on the menu.
 The meal is fit for royalty!
 This year’s guest chef, Xavier Poupel, of Terroir & Table (based in the Great Southern region and originally from France), has prepared food for royalty, billionaires, political figures, and celebrities including the Aga Khan, Jacqueline Kennedy-Onassis, Robert Redford and Prince Charles.
 Xavier has cooked aboard the private yachts of Princess Caroline of Monaco and the King of Saudi Arabia as well as worked as Private Chef for their majesties, King Abdullah and Queen Rania of Jordan and the Sultan of Brunei.
 His resume includes Executive chef in renowned kitchens around the world and now he is excited to be coming to Kukerin!
 Fuelled by his own strong food and family traditions, Xavier’s passion has long been Provincial-style cuisine.
 True to his French traditional leanings, his approach is simple: 'Quality seasonal produce first, with as little manipulation as possible: the idea is to enhance, not mask, natural flavours.'